2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 The description content can be edited using the payment request’s text editor.
 Both options are available if you want to use additional color themes or custom CSS styling.

 Non-technical users can use a [bootstrap theme](https://docs.btcpayserver.org/Development/Theme/#2-bootstrap-themes).
-Further customization can be done by providing additional CSS code, like shown below.
+Further customization can be done by providing additional CSS code, as shown below.

 ```css
 :root {